Sampler Channel Settings (SMP)

-- Slice stretch - Use for drum loops that have a tempo lower or equal to the project.
-Markers are used for transient detection and each slice is stretched according to e3 Default (NOTE: use Slicex for more advanced loop slicing and processing options).
+- Slice stretch - Use for drum loops, that include slice markers aligned with the drum hits, that have a tempo lower or equal to the project.
+Slice markers are used for transient preservation and each slice is stretched according to e3 Default (NOTE: use Slicex for more advanced loop slicing and processing options).

-- Slice map - Use for drum loops with a tempo higher or equal to the project tempo.
+- Slice map - Use for drum loops, that include slice markers aligned with the drum hits, that have a tempo higher or equal to the project tempo.
 Slices are moved (unstretched) to map to the positions each slice would play at the selected pitch/tempo (NOTE: use Slicex for more advanced loop processing options).